brokenpip3/tekton-pipelines-raw-manifests/README.md

-# Tekton operator raw manifests
+# Tekton pipelines raw manifests

 ## Why?

-If you need to install tekton operator https://github.com/tektoncd/operator with a gitops like mechanism (ex: Flux) there is no official helm chart or valid raw k8s manifests.
+If you need to install tekton pipelines https://github.com/tektoncd/pipeline with a gitops like mechanism (ex: Flux) there is an official helm chart that does not provide any solid values (only auth e docker-registry, see: https://github.com/cdfoundation/tekton-helm-chart/blob/master/charts/tekton-pipeline/values.yaml).

 This repo contains a ci flow that produce, update and tag any new tekton operator version in raw k8s yaml files.